 2) Avoid Constantly bringing out Faults

 Children have a belief that their parents give them absolute love.
 When they are young, you as a parent should avoid rebuking them for every mistake they make.
-They will obviously get angry then feel provoked.
-If the faults keep on being brought up, the child will somehow start losing the unconditional love that he/she once had for the parent.
+They will obviously get angry and then feel provoked.
+If the faults keep being brought up, the child will somehow start losing the unconditional love they once had for the parent.
 The child will be angry and aggravated.
 As a parent, you should gain a positive form of criticism for the faults caused by the child.
-Having a positive way of disciplining the child will also avoid seeing petty mistakes and bringing up faults all the time.
+Having a positive way of disciplining the child will also avoid seeing petty mistakes and always bringing up faults.

 3) Choose your Battles Wisely

 As a parent, you should not always pick out minor arguments with your child all the time.
-For example, you set a curfw, and the child comes home late.
+For example, you set a curfew, and the child comes home late.

 You will get mad and punish the child.
 These small battles should be addressed in more of an affirmative manner.

-It may seem like intimidating the child but in the end, the child will learn from their mistake.
-Picking battles with them most of the time is just provoking their reputation and diminishing their discipline.
+It may seem intimidating to the child, but in the end, the child will learn from their mistake.
+Picking battles with them most of the time provokes their reputation and diminishes their discipline.

-5) Comparing your child to others is a way of provoking them
+4) Comparing your Child to others is a Way of Provoking them

 Your child may seem not to fit in terms of many activities, which other children tend to do well than them.